NanomatchGmbH/nanomatch-release/README.md

 ```
 Copy and paste the resulting command into your shell to download and install the nanomatch environment.

+## Adaptations of your environment
+During the installation you will be instructed to setup a nanomatch.config file.
+Check the output of the installation in your terminal for details.

 ## License server install

 Keep in mind that you will need to install our CodeMeter license server component no matter if you have an online or offline install to use the packages.